Largest range of fruit trees in the UK

 How long does it take to grow a cherry tree to fruiting age

 A reasonable question we often get asked!
 Remember that the more dwarfing the tree, then the more quickly it will bear fruit.
 Sometimes it is assumed that a vigorous tree that grows more quickly will crop sooner, but the reverse is actually true as a quickly growing tree will be sending out long vigorous growths but not the type of growth that will actually fruit until it is properly mature.
 For a dwarfing stock such as Gisela 5 you can often get fruits within 2 years of planting, sometimes even the first year following planting.
-For more vigoorus stocks such as Colt and F121 the in is 3 years, or maybe 4.
+For more vigorous stocks such as Colt and F121 the in is 3 years, or maybe 4.

 Planting younger trees is your route to a quicker crop.
 Young trees establish more quickly than older ones and receive less of a ‘check’ after planting, and will go on to fruit more quickly as a result.